-R12.1 The residence year for a student in a first-tier catering residence is as follows:
+- R12.1 The residence year for a student in a first-tier catering residence is as follows: - residences First Semester: A student may not move into his or her

-first-tier residences

-- (a) First Semester: A student may not move into his or her assigned accommodation before Monday, 2 February 2015.
-Except with permission of the warden, a student must vacate and clear his or her room and leave the residence no later than 72 hours after his or her last scheduled examination during May/June 2015.
-All catering residences will close at 10h00 on Saturday, 13 June 2015. - (b) Second Semester: A student may not return to his or her residence before Sunday, 12 July 2015.
-Except with the permission of the warden, a student must vacate and clear his or her room no later than 72 hours after his or her last scheduled examination in October/November.
-All catering residences will close at 10h00 on Friday, 13 November 2015. - (c) A student is not required to move out during the short vacations in March and September.
+- (a) assigned accommodation before Saturday, 4 March 2017.
+Except with permission of the Warden, a student must vacate and clear his or her room and leave the residence no later than 72 hours after his or her last scheduled examination during May/June (July/Aug) 2017.
+All catering residences will close at 10h00 on Sunday, 16 July 2017. - (b) Second Semester: A student may not return to his or her residence before Sunday, 6 August 2017.
+Except with the permission of the Warden, a student must vacate and clear his or her room no later than 72 hours after his or her last scheduled examination in October/November.
+All catering residences will close at 10h00 on Saturday, 2 December 2017.

-R12.2 The residence year for a student in second-tier (catering or self-catering) accommodation runs from 2 February 2015 to 13 November 2015, except Medres and Obz Square for Health Science students which run from 02 January 2015 to 27 November 2015.

-second-tier residences
+other students

+residence duty

+required for
-(a) A student is not required to move out during University vacations.

-R12.3 The residence year for a student in third-tier (self-catering) accommodation runs from Monday, 2 February 2015 to Sunday, 13 December 2015 (except family accommodation - JP Duminy Court - which runs from Monday, 05 January 2015 until Sunday, 13 December 2015), and Obz Square third third-tier residences tier Health Science students which runs from 02 January 2015 to 13 December 2015.
-A student shall not move into this accommodation before the prescribed date and must vacate it by 10h00 on Sunday, 13 December 2015.
+vacations in March (April/May 2017) and September.
+R12.2 The residence year for a student in second-tier (catering or second-tier self-catering) accommodation runs from 4 March to 2 residences December 2017, except Medres and Obz Square for Health Science students which run from 4 February to 10 December 2017. (a) A student is not required to move out during University vacations R12.3 The residence year for a student in third-tier (self-catering) third-tier accommodation runs from Saturday, 4 March to Sunday, 17 residences December 2017 (except family accommodation - JP Duminy Court - which runs from Saturday, 08 January 2017 until Sunday, 17 December 2017), and Obz Square third tier Health Science students which runs from Saturday 4 February 2017 to 17 December 2017.
+A student shall not move into this accommodation before the prescribed date and must vacate it by 10h00 on Sunday, 17 December 2017.
 A student is not required to move out during the university vacations.

-R12.4 Students' resident at the UCT in 2015 must sign into their allocated residence by no later than Wednesday, 4 February Failure to sign in by this date will result in the cancellation of the residence place.

-deadline for signing into residence

-R12.5 A graduand may remain in a residence opened for this purpose until the day after his or her graduation ceremony.
-An additional pro-rata charge will be levied for the extended graduands vear-end closure of residence and dining halls

-R12.6 The following policies have been adopted regarding the yearend closure of residences and dining halls:

-- Any residence may be closed before Friday, 13 November 2015 if, after the completion of written examinations, 80% or more of the students have left. - (b) Those students remaining for bona fide reasons may be transferred to another catering residence. - A Health Science student not allocated to a Health (c) Science residence must adhere to the normal academic calendar and residence year.
-This applies to the midyear and year-end arrangements.
+R12.4 Students' resident at the UCT in 2017 must sign into their deadline for allocated residence by no later than Monday, 6 March 2017. signing into Failure to sign in by this date will result in the cancellation of residence the residence place.
+R12.5 A graduand may remain in a residence opened for this purpose graduands until the day after his or her graduation ceremony.
+An additional pro-rata charge will be levied for the extended period.
+R12.6 The following policies have been adopted regarding the yearyear-end end closure of residences and dining halls: closure of Any residence may be closed before Saturday, 02 residence and December 2017 if, after the completion of written dining halls examinations, 80% or more of the students have left.
+Those students remaining for bona fide reasons may be (b) transferred to another catering residence.
+A Health Science student not allocated to a Health (c) Science residence must adhere to the normal academic calendar and residence year.
+This applies to the mid-year and year-end arrangements.
+Early return of students with official positions in their residences R131 House Committee members from all residences are House Committee allowed to return from Thursday, 2 March 2017 and will members be accommodated in their term residence.
+No room or meal charges will be made until the official opening of residence.
+Only applicable in January (March 2017) and and who are required for duty in the residence, will be allowed to return from Friday, 3 March 2017.
+If a House

-Early return of students with official positions in their residences
+Other students with official positions in their residences,